zcash/zcash/doc/zcoin/calgary.md

 #### Versioning

 `CTransaction`'s `nVersion` field is used by upstream to make changes to Bitcoin's transaction system.
 It's currently at version `3`.
-Ideally we would like to "track" upstream transaction system changes.
-However, we are making changes to the transaction structure which *require* us to interact with `nVersion` to avoid breaking tests.
-We also need to discriminate transactions between protects, pours or new kinds of zerocash operations in the future, meaning that some versioning scheme is needed.
+It is certainly necessary to increment the latest `CTransaction` version to avoid breaking old transactions and semantics, especially tests.
+There are two approaches:

 ##### Approach 1: Increment `nVersion` and carefully track upstream changes
 This effectively punts long-term decisions about tracking upstream `CTransaction` changes to when those version changes are actually made.
 This is a nice solution, because it's unclear when or whether upstream Bitcoin will increment this version, and it's not clear how upstream will use `nVersion`.
 (Will they use it purely as an incrementing version, or place bitflags in it?)
 Additionally, the version number has to be changed anyway, and if in the future we cannot use `nVersion` without messy interactions with upstream code, we can *then* implement a versioning scheme with as much fuss as now.

-As part of this approach, some meaningful work can be done to introduce upstream-downstream versioning semantics. [insert nathan's idea here]
 ##### Approach 2: Increment `nVersion` and place small versioning data into bitflags.
 This is a variant of approach 1 which assumes upstream will not place bitflags into higher-order bits of `nVersion`.
 The benefit is that `nVersion` changes in upstream (and the tests that introduce them) *never* intrude on our versioning changes.
 That is, if upstream increments to version `4` and adds tests for version 4 transactions they *should* behave the same, as our bits indicating zerocash structure changes will not be set.